Trading indices vs forex: what are the main differences and what can you trade?

 As a beginner, it's important to supplement your knowledge before you start trading with real money.
 You can use IG Academy – a self-learning hub, complete with comprehensive trading resources – to help you learn at your own pace.

 Beginners are encouraged to open a demo account thereafter.
 This is a simulated market environment that aims to recreate the experience of ‘real’ trading as closely as possible.

 You’ll get a feel for how different products and financial markets work without the risk of losing any real money, so that you can explore and experiment using different trading strategies with confidence while familiarising yourself with the IG platform.

-When you open a demo account with us, you’ll be given immediate access to a version of our online platform, along with a pre-set balance of CHF 20,000 in virtual funds to practise with.
-Once you’ve gained enough confidence and you’re familiar with trading on the platform, you can decide to upgrade to a live account.
+When you open a demo account with us, you’ll be given immediate access to a version of our online platform, along with a pre-set balance of $20,000 in virtual funds to practise with.
+Once you’ve gained enough confidence and you’re familiar with trading on the platform, you can decide to open a live account.

 What are the ways to trade indices and forex?